 The Big Bird Watch

-As part of the RSPCA’s Big Bird Watch survey, we took part by doing a bird watch on the school playground.
-We also did some research about common UK birds and wrote fact files, we did some sketching of UK birds and we also constructed tally charts and bar graphs to show our data.
-We loved using our binoculars to spot different birds!
+As part of the RSPCA’s Big Bird Watch survey, we took part by conducting a bird watch on the school playground.
+We also completed some research about common UK birds and wrote fact files, we did some sketching of UK birds and we also constructed tally charts and bar graphs to show our data.
+We loved using our binoculars to spot different birds.

 We have been learning about Wallace and Gromit’s ‘Cracking Contraptions’ in our English lessons.
 We watched the video of ‘The Snoozatron’ and then we drew diagrams and wrote notes to explain how it worked.
-We then gave an oral explanation to a partner, who used a ticklist to see how effectively we explained.
+We then gave an oral explanation to a partner, who used a tick-list to see how effective our explanations were.
 We then wrote up our explanations.
 We loved Wallace and Gromit!

 United Utilities Water Workshop

 As part of our Science and Geography work, we has an exciting workshop in school where we learned all about water.
 We acted out the water cycle, where we even popped a balloon full of water over Beth because she was the land!
 We calculated how much water we all use in a day and we found out that some of us are water wasters, but after making a water saving promise, we are going to try to become water savers.
 We also learned how some people in the world are not as lucky as us, and don’t have clean water to drink.

 We had an amazing time finding out more about Westbrook as part of our project, Warrington Detectives.
 We completed a quiz to find our more about Westbrook Centre, conducted traffic surveys (we counted over 400 cars in about 20 minutes!), we also did some surveys about local businesses and which ones were most popular, and we interviewed members of the public.
 We then used all of this data to create graphs and tables back in the classroom.